 Bulldozer plowing gravel and dirt from a Peace River island into the river.
 Site C construction site, June 2015.
 Photo by Garth Lenz.

-6- It would add 150,000 tonnes of greenhouse gas emissions to B.C.’s carbon footprint each year, the equivalent of putting 27,000 additional cars on the road each year.
+The Site C dam would add 150,000 tonnes of greenhouse gas emissions to B.C.’s carbon footprint, the equivalent of putting 27,000 additional cars on the road each year.
 The 890,000 barrel per day Kinder Morgan tar sands pipeline would produce an estimated 270 million tonnes of greenhouse gas emissions over a 35-year period.

 The Harper government’s C-38 omnibus bill removed power lines and pipelines from provisions of the Navigable Waters Protection Act, while C-45 severely reduce the scope of the rivers and lakes covered by the Act.
 During the October 2015 federal election, the Liberals criticized the Harper government’s “elimination of the Navigable Waters Protection Act” and promised to “review these changes, restore lost protections, and incorporate more modern safeguards”.
 Now Transport minister Marc Garneau says, “Some of the changes that were made we may end up saying they’re reasonable, but some of them we definitely will change.”

 This equivocation may be because, as The Globe and Mail reports, “The Liberal government is feeling pressure from industry over a campaign pledge to restore regulations surrounding project permits and environmental assessments.”
 The Hill Times has reported that the groups opposing changes to the Navigation Protection Act could include Marchi’s Canadian Electricity Association.